*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-The lights are suitable for use as fog lamp and headlights.
-They have a xenon color output at 6,500K Kelvins and are also waterproof.
+The lights are suitable for use as fog lamps and headlights.
+They have a xenon color output of 6,500K Kelvins and are also waterproof.
 We are impressed with this set particularly because of the technology and lumen output for the price.

 These bulbs come with a one-year warranty.

-Since they deliver a crisp light that is far superior to conventional bulbs, we are not put off by the fact their lumen output is only at 4000.
+Since they deliver a crisp light that is far superior to conventional bulbs, I am not really put off by the fact their lumen output is only at 4000.

-They can withstand most excessive voltage, undue current, fan failure, and even electrostatic pulse.
+They can withstand excessive voltage, undue current, fan failure, and even electrostatic pulse.

-With 8,000 lumens of light and 30,000 hours of life, the Beamtech H11 are one of our favorites too.
-We like that their cooling system does not use a fan and opts for duralumin instead.
-However they could not take the top spot because, for the price, we wanted to see a longer bulb life.
+With 8,000 lumens of light and 30,000 hours of life, the Beamtech H11 is one of my favorites too.
+I like that their cooling system does not use a fan and opts for duralumin instead.
+However, they could not take the top spot because, for the price, I really wanted to see a longer bulb life.

-While there were things about all the above bulbs we loved, none of them were a full package.
-We feel our top pick is by far the smartest buy on this best LED headlights review.
-The Akarui single beam bulbs are on the higher end of light output at 9,600 lumens, but are not as blindingly bright as some others on our list.
+While there were things about all the above bulbs we loved, none of them was a full package.
+I feel my top pick is by far the smartest buy on this best LED headlight review.
+The Akarui single-beam bulbs are on the higher end of light output at 9,600 lumens but are not as blindingly bright as some others on our list.

-We absolutely love their generous lifespan of 50,000 hours.
-Add to that the included installation kit for cross compatibility and we hardly feel you can do better.
-For the price and quality of the bulbs, Akarui is the clear stand out set.
+I absolutely love their generous lifespan of 50,000 hours.
+Add to that the included installation kit for cross-compatibility and I hardly feel you can do better.
+For the price and quality of the bulbs, Akarui is the clear stand-out set.